peruukki/nhl-score-api/README.md

 - `records` *(object)*, not included in all star games
 - `playoffSeries` *(object)*, only included if the game is a playoff game

+The fields are described in more detail [later in this README](#date-fields-explained).

 #### Example response:

 ```json